port-labs/port-docs/docs/build-your-software-catalog/custom-integration/webhook/examples/orca-security.md

 # Ingest vulnerability alerts from Orca Security
-This guide shows you how to ingest both historical and realtime alerts in Orca Security.
-To do this, you will use Port's webhook feature (for realtime alerts) and/or a Python script (for historical data).
+This guide demonstrates how to ingest both historical and realtime alerts from Orca Security into Port.

 For either ingestion types, you will create the `orcaSecurityAlert` blueprint: